darshansp8/image-gallery/README.md

 ## License

-This project is licensed under the [ISC License](https://opensource.org/licenses/ISC).
+This project is licensed under the [MIT License]

 ---